software-students-spring2024/4-containerized-app-exercise-ja-ai/README.md

 To open the app, open a web browser and navigate to [localhost:5002](http://localhost:5002/).
 Do not go to the address that the program tells you to navigate to.

+Please Note that the first time you upload a picture, it will take a while to process.
+This is because the program is downloading the necessary files to run the machine learning model.
+Subsequent uploads will be faster.

 # Starter Data

 No starter data is required.